Visiting Las Vegas on a budget? Check out these free things to do!

 3790 S Las Vegas Blvd Las Vegas NV, map | Hours: 9AM-10PM Daily

-This 13,000-square-feet store makes its home at New York-New York Hotel.
-You can browse through all the Hershey’s products and if you can’t resist buying something, you can make customized chocolate bar wrappers and choose your favorite Kisses or Jolly Ranchers.
+This 13,000-square-foot store makes its home at New York-New York Hotel.
+You can browse through all Hershey’s products, and if you can’t resist buying something, you can make customized chocolate bar wrappers and choose your favorite Kisses or Jolly Ranchers.

 23. Hand of Faith at Golden Nugget